woutarb/IOTmanual/README.md

 ### Software:
 For this guide you will need the [RFID library from Miguel Balboa.](https://github.com/miguelbalboa/rfid)

-This library is the be all, end all of starting RFID arduino programming, and is used in most related tutorials for arduino.
+This library is the be all, end all of starting RFID arduino progamming, and is used in most related tutorials for arduino.

 There will be three parts to the instructional part of this manual.
 1. Physical set-up